-To synchronize two instruments in the analog domain - e.g. Dark Time and a non-MIDled vintage drum machine - a clock signal is needed.
-A clock signal is a pulse wave, its frequency (pulses per time) determines the tempo of the synchronized device.
-When active, Dark Time will generate such a clock signal and make it available at the Calk Out socket.
-Changing the gate output voltage from +5V (default) to +12V by changing an internal jumper (see page 21), will generate a clock signal of +12V.
+- To synchronize two instruments in the analog domain e.g. Dark Time and a non-MIDled vintage drum machine a clock signal is needed. - A clock signal is a pulse wave, its frequency (pulses per time) determines the tempo of the synchronized device.
+When active, Dark Time will generate such a clock signal and make it available at the Clk Out socket. - Changing the gate output voltage from +5V (default) to +12V by changing an internal jumper will generate a clock signal of +12V.

-· Dark Time as master:
+Dark Time as master:

-Connect Dark Time's Calk-Out socket to the clock-in socket of the "slave" device (e.g. vintage drum computer or another analog sequencer).
-Set Dark Times Sync switch to "Internal".
-Now set up the external device as a "slave" as described in its manual.
+• Connect Dark Time's Clk-Out socket to the clock-in socket of the "slave" device (e.g. vintage drum computer or another analog sequencer).

+- · You will not need any additional settings. - Now set up the external device as a "slave" as described in its manual.

-· Dark Time as slave:
+Dark Time as a Slave:

-You can also synchronize Dark Time to the tempo of an external device via the Calk In socket.
-The master device must produce a suitable clock-signal (0/+5V) and has to be connected to Dark Times Calk In socket.
-Set Dark Time's Sync switch to "MIDI/USB".
-Its internal clock will now be driven by the external clock signal instead.
+- You can also synchronize Dark Time to the tempo of an external device via the Clk In socket.
+The master device must produce a suitable clock signal (0/+5V) and has to be connected to the Dark Times Clk In socket. - Set Dark Time's Sync switch to "External".
+Its internal clock will now be disabled and driven by the external clock signal instead.